 Expansion of production activities by major market players such as Boeing and Airbus of around 46 and 42 per month respectively is likely to increase fuel demand.
 Increasing access to low-cost carriers, particularly in Asian and Latin American countries, coupled with enhancements in global fiscal conditions is expected to increase market revenue as well.

-Changing nature of warfare and increasing global security concerns are also promoting the development and investment in unmanned drones and defense aircrafts.
-Fuel demand is anticipated to increase even further with addition of innovative aircraft in civil and defense applications.
+Changing nature of warfare and increasing global security concerns are also promoting the development and investment in unmanned drones and defense aircraft.
+Fuel demand is anticipated to increase even further with the addition of innovative aircraft in civil and defense applications.

 However, high oil and jet kerosene prices and defense program cancellations along with delays of major weapons programs are expected to negatively impact the global aerospace and defense fuel industry.
 The airline industry witnessed a drop in revenue of around USD 0.5 billion in 2012 as per International Air Transport Association (IATA) estimates.

-The market can be segmented on the basis of product type into avgas, avtur, rocket propellants, and aviation biofuel among others.
+The aerospace and defense (A&D) fuel market can be segmented on the basis of product type into avgas, avtur, rocket propellants, and aviation biofuel among others.
 Avgas, also known as aviation spirit, is gasoline used in the spark-ignited combustion engines.
 Avtur (aviation turbine fuel) is commonly known as jet fuel and utilized in aircraft powered by gas-turbine engines.
 Jet fuel can be further segmented into Jet A, Jet-1, and Jet B.

-The global industry is expected to benefit greatly from increasing airline expansion in Asia Pacific, CSA, and MEA.
-APAC is the largest source of order backlog for most aircraft manufacturers and is likely to emerge as the fastest growing region.
+The global aerospace and defense fuel industry is expected to benefit greatly from increasing airline expansion in Asia Pacific, CSA, and MEA.
+APAC is the largest source of order backlog for most aircraft manufacturers and is likely to emerge as the fastest-growing region.
 The U.S. is the largest market and is expected to remain so over the forecast period, generating overall high revenues for North America.

-Key participants in the A&D fuel industry include Kuwait Aviation Fueling Co., Chennai Petroluem Corp.
+Key participants in the aerospace and defense (A&D) fuel industry include Kuwait Aviation Fueling Co., Chennai Petroluem Corp.
 Ltd., Royal Dutch Shell Plc., Reliance Industries Ltd., Essar Oil Ltd., Hindustan Petroleum Corp.
 Ltd., Indian Oil Corporation Ltd., Bharat Oman Refineries Ltd., and Sinopec among others.

 Avail customized purchase options to meet your exact research needs: